TissueMAPS/TissueMAPS/docs/setup_and_deployment.rst

 .. note:: Virtual machine instances can be terminated via the ``terminate`` command.
 However, the created networks and security groups don't get automatically deleted.

 .. warning:: A private network and security group (firewall) rules will automatically be created based on the provided setup description.
-Machines within the grid will be able to connect to each other via `host-based authentication <https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Host-based_Authentication>`_.
-However, only machines tagged with ``web`` will be accessible from outside, i.e. via the internet.
+Only machines tagged with "web" will be directly accessible via *SSH*.
+Machines that are part of the grid connect to each other internally via `host-based authentication <https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Host-based_Authentication>`_.

 .. _deployment: